opensrp/opensrp-web/clients/core/src/store/ducks/baseDux/README.md

 `fetchActionCreatorFactory` - Use this to create action creators that you can use to create actions that when dispatched will add the data to a slice of the store,

-`removeFactory` - Use this to create action creators that return actions to remove all items from a slice of the store
+`removeActionCreatorFactory` - Use this to create action creators that return actions to remove all items from a slice of the store

 `setTotalRecordsFactory` - This will create an action creator that adds the total number of records to specific slice of the store